 - What does their personal life look like?
 What’s their age bracket?
 Do they have hobbies?

-Social media marketing is not the first thing that comes to mind when we talk of B2B inbound.
+Social media marketing is not the first thing that comes to mind when we think of inbound marketing.
 That’s exactly why marketers often underestimate what social can do for their business.

 In this era of digital transformation, sales meetings, conferences, and most business decisions happen online.
 Social plays a critical role in building meaningful relationships that could bring in lucrative contracts.

-So, if your team doesn’t have B2B social media strategy, you are missing out on a huge opportunity to build your audience.
+So, if your team doesn’t have a social media strategy, you are missing out on a huge opportunity to build your audience.

 Before creating a social strategy for your business, ask yourself these questions: